 Pelican Island Preservation Society info

-This site has been restored from the abandoned html pages.
+This site was alive from the beginning of the year 2005, till sometime between the year 2012.
 Pelican Island Preservation Society now uses domain http://firstrefuge.org/

-Please visit the new site or the Pelican Island Preservation Society Facebook page.
+Please visit the new site or the Pelican Island Preservation Society Facebook page as well.

 Pelican Island Preservation Society info

 PO Box 1903, Sebastian, Florida 32978-1903

 Member: Cultural Council of Indian River County and

 Here is some of the information I have found on wayback machine…